-Penrith Building Society's (the Society's) aim is to ensure that members' savings are protected by maintaining sufficient levels of capital even at times of significant economic downturn.
+The Society's aim is to ensure that members' savings are protected by maintaining sufficient levels of capital even at times of significant economic downturn.

 Below are the three main 'Pillars' that make up the CRD:

 Pillar 1 - Sets out the minimum capital requirements and uses a risk-based capital calculation focusing on credit and operational risk, to determine the CRR.